 The makers report that side effects are uncommon and generally mild and the FDA, in their review, accepted that.
 The tests on these medications’ ability to kill fleas and ticks and the occurrence of side effects were run on young laboratory beagles.
 So they may not be indicative of what might occur in the general dog population.
 In pet owner trials, when side effects occurred, they included, vomiting, dry flaky skin, diarrhea and decreased appetite.
 A few dog owners reported tremors, ataxia (staggering) , and seizures in their pets shortly after consuming the medications.
 But most owners reported that no side effects occurred during the rather brief period that the studies lasted.
 In company studies, more serious side effects were confined to dogs receiving higher than their suggested dose.

-Some topical flea/tick medications (like Imidacloprid/Advantage® and Frontline®/fipronil) kill fleas on contact.
+Some topical flea/tick medications such as Imidacloprid/Advantage® and Frontline®/fipronil kill fleas on contact.
 These oral chew tablets do not.
 The fleas have to “drink” the chemicals as it circulates in your pet’s blood stream.
 So dogs with serious fleabite allergies (actually allergies to flea saliva) may not be rid of their fleas before itching and skin damage begins.
 Those dogs need to rely on separation from flea exposure or a topically-applied flea control product.
 Read about that here.

-Are These New Medications More Effective In Controlling Fleas And Ticks Than What I Used Before?
+Are These New Medications Any More Effective In Controlling Fleas And Ticks Than What I Was Using Before?

 None of the manufacturer studies compare the effectiveness of their product to more traditional topical or oral flea and tick control products that have been on the market for a long time.
 The FDA does not require that.
 The patents on most of those older products have expired and the original manufacturers (Zoetis, Boehringer, Elanco, etc.) now face less expensive generic competition.
 That might lead one to conclude that their newer offerings are no more effective against fleas and ticks than their older ones.
 One might also wonder if a quest for patent protection from generic competition was a major driving force in their development.
 Running comparative effectiveness studies would not be that difficult or expensive.
 If the manufacturers thought their new products out performed the older ones, they would almost certainly have run those studies by now.